 Clear the space that you will make your tracked area for VR.

 Carefully unpack the content out of the box(es).

 Do not attempt to pry open basestations.
 This could result in injury to hardware.

 The box contains all those amazing goodies you’ve purchased.
 This blog should help shed some light on what it is you should expect to be in there.
-We’ve compiled lists and images to give you the best idea.
+We’ve compiled lists to give you the best idea.